micharbet/CLE/doc/HOWTO.md

 into an account with its default/poor settings.

 Use following commands to initiate CLE sessions:

 - `ssg [account@]remote.host`
 This command is in fact 'ssh' wrapper that packs whole CLE - copies clerc file to remote host and runs bash session with transferred environment.
 The environment resource file is in home directory named .clerc-remote-$CLE_USER where CLE_USER is first CLE username, typically logname from workstation.

+Remember, what is transferred from workstation is '.clerc' file.
+Configuration remains stored locally on machine and in separated file for each user.
+This allows to use different prompt settings on various accounts - this is another step to distinguish not only commands and their outputs but also servers by their prompt colours.

 - `suu [account]`
 - `sudd [account]`